-For each first year that a participant letter they will receive a pin.
-Each year after a participant letter they will receive a bar.
-Participants can earn up to 1 pin and 3 bars per extracurricular event in grades 9-12.
+For each first year that a participant letters they will receive a pin.
+Each year after a participant letters they will receive a bar.
+Participants will be able to earn up to 1 pin and 3 bars per extracurricular event in grades 9-12.